joehart2001/WA_MACE_FT/README.md

 - pre-processing of data
 - re-estimating E0s via least squares
 - analysis of model performance: loss, RMSEs, observables from MD

+### CSD3 and FAST-pc scripts
+- example slurm script used to run bash and python scripts
+- example bash scripts for model training and fine-tuning
+- example python script for running MD on the \ce{CaCO3}/\ce{H2O} system